basilkhuder/Seurat-to-RNA-Velocity/README.md

 ```
 velocyto run -b filtered_barcodes.tsv -o output_path -m repeat_msk_srt.gtf bam_file.bam annotation.gtf
 ```
 Once this step has finished and your loom file is generated, we will go ahead and use anndata to import our loom file and make the necessary adjustments/additions.
+If you'd like a more interactive visualization for the rest of this guide, an interactive jupyter notebook is provided here.